kwaldenphd/python-conditional-statements-functions/README.md

 9        81
 ```

-<blockquote>Q16: Include your program for steps 54-56, including commments that document what the code is doing.</blockquote>

-57. Write a program that counts from 10 down to 1, and then prints "Blastoff!"
+QX: Write a program that counts from 10 down to 1, and then prints "Blastoff!"

-58. Your output should look like this:
+Your output should similar to the following:
 ```Python
 10
 9